 Our Online Valuation tool allows you to upload the details and photographs of your car in order to receive a valuation quote.
 The quote amount will be confirmed with an in-person valuation by our sales team.
 Including as many pictures as possible, including any damage, will enable us to give you the most accurate quote.
 Or, visit your local dealership to receive your valuation.

-Can I only exchange a Mercedes-Benz?
+Can I only exchange a Mercedes-Benz or smart?

 Do I have to use the whole value of my part exchange towards a deposit for my next car?

 You can decide to only use a portion of the value of your part exchange vehicle toward your next purchase.
 We will release the funds to you once the car has arrived at our dealership and we have undertaken a full appraisal of the vehicle.

 The value that we give you is based on the general condition of the vehicle.
 If there is any damage to your car we will take that into consideration as part of your valuation.
 If you are uploading photographs of your car via our Online Valuation tool it is best to document any damage so that we can give you the correct price.

 How do you value a car for part exchange?